 The BAME Forum provides an active discussion space for staff who support BAME learners into and through HE, to share best practice and collaborate on practical projects.

 1. To maximise opportunities for collaboration, partnerships, networking and information sharing.

-2. To jointly deliver activities or initiatives that address the three common themes agreed to address by the Forum.
+2. To jointly deliver initiatives that address the Forum’s three common themes.
 These are:

 - Changing Mindsets

 In light of the COVID-19 pandemic, AccessHE has cancelled all scheduled in-person events, meetings and activity indefinitely.
 We see this period of virtual engagement as an opportunity to extend the ways in which the Forum can support members and partners through virtual “communities of practice”.
 As such, the Forum will meet for the remainder of the 2020-21 academic year virtually.